Skip to main content

 Process Solution Packaging

-Process solution definition taken from Practical Process Automation.
+Process solution definition is taken from Practical Process Automation.

 You can find a complete Java Spring Boot example, showing the Camunda 7 process solution alongside the comparable Camunda 8 process solution in the Camunda 7 to Camunda 8 migration example.